ufront/ufront/README.md

 	                       localhost:2987
 	i, shell               Run an interactive shell (ihx) and import your key project libraries and files
-	-h, --help             Show help message
+	t, task                Run one of the tasks defined in your project u, unittests           Run the unit tests for your app -h, --help             Show help message

 In future, I would like to add: